 - Mash for 60 minutes at 154 degrees Fahrenheit

-- Sparge slowly with 170 degree Fahrenheit water bringing the water level in your kettle up to the pre boil mark.
+- Sparge slowly with 170 degrees Fahrenheit water bringing the water level in your kettle up to the pre-boil mark.

 - Vorlauf or collect the first runnings from the spigot and pour them slowly back over the grain bed.
 Do so until the wort is coming out clear.

 - Add hop additions as called for above under the Hops section.

 - Add 1 whirlfloc tablet at the 20-minute mark.

 - When the boil is completed, chill your wort to down under 60 degrees Fahrenheit as previously described in Step 3.